 A critical component of the CES education is the development of a student’s ability to effectively communicate.
 In addition to boasting the first and only speech and debate team on the northshore, CES students are exposed to public speaking opportunities every year beginning in early pre-kindergarten with our beloved “Petit Monde” celebration.
 Other treasured events that incorporate speaking include the Kindergarten Circus, First Grade Poetry Day, Second Grade Biography Day, Third Grade World’s Fair, and more.
 This practice builds confidence while speaking in front of a group and develops language and communication while focusing on body language.
 This program is progressive with fifth-eighth grade students participating in oratory, among countless other public speaking opportunities.
 As students get older, the assignments become more complex and require a true understanding of the topics.
 This culminates with Seniors Speak, when our graduating seniors present “TED talks.”
 This program, combined with our discussion-based classes, instills a confidence in our students that is invaluable.

 Students don’t have to be in a classroom to learn.
 We like to teach academic concepts in real world environments.
 Our second graders run the school post office, our fourth graders run the school popcorn factory, our fifth graders overnight at the Dauphin Island Marine Biology Lab, and the list goes on from there.
-We teach at our on-campus barn and garden, and we utilize many of the waterways in our community to provide our kids with hands-on learning.
+We teach at our on-campus barn and garden, and we utilize many of the waterways in our community to provide our students with hands-on learning.
 These experiences lead to inspired and curious students eager to learn more.